MarkoGodra/TopicServer/README.md

 ## Introduction

 A simple client - server demonstration of classic topic server with unlimited number of subscribers, as well as publishers.
-Read [this](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to get familiar with this topic.
+Read [**this**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to get familiar with this topic.
 This server forwards publishers messages for given topic to subscribed clients.
-It does that by implementing *hash map* that has *keys* with _topics names_, and *values* as _list_ of subscribed users.
+It does that by implementing **hash map** that has **keys** with _topic names_, and **values** as _list_ of subscribed users.
 It does not store messages anywhere during that proccess.

 ## Usage

 ###Starting the server

 Server listens for connections bouth from subscribers and from publishers.
 It _distinguishes_ subscribers from publisher _over the port_ they used to connect to server.
-That being said, ports *need to be provided* to server when starting it, because there are no default ports.
+That being said, ports **need to be provided** to server when starting it, because there are no default ports.
 This is done using -s and -p flag for subscribers, publishers respectively.
 If you don't provide right flags you will see error codes:
 * 1 - Number of arguments is not valid.
 * 2 - Flags are not correctly set.
 * 3 - Invalid flag is used.

 Server lets ports to be initalised from full range 0 - 65535, but if they are reserved, OS will give error message (usually about permissions).
 It is not recommended to mess with that, instead change port to other (higher are more likely to work).